Earth Notes: About Earth Notes aka EOUUpdated 2021-08-06 15:42 GMT.

 Earth Notes aims to be clear, honest, accurate and transparent.

-At the end of most articles you will find a section with sources and links relevant to the article, sometimes arguing against the article if the source and counter-argument seem plausible.
+At the start and/or end of most articles you will find a section with sources and links relevant to the article.

-Many data sets are published on the site, often data gathered by Damon Hart-Davis, but sometimes from third parties.
+Many datasets are published on the site.
+These are often data gathered by Damon Hart-Davis.
+Sometimes the data may be from third parties.

-Earth Notes uses metadata such as schema.org to help maximise machine-readability of material on the site, including data sets, as well as enhancing use with social media and search engines.
+Earth Notes uses metadata such as schema.org to help maximise machine-readability of material on the site, including datasets.
+Metadata also enhances interactions with social media and search engines.

 Who Uses Earth Notes And Its Ideas?

-Allegedly, Earth Notes has been cited in research papers and has influenced projects by significant climate change actors!
-Earth Notes has been quoted in the press, its technology used in third-party sites, and its automated and other posts followed on social media.
+Earth Notes has been cited in research papers and has influenced projects by significant climate change actors!
+Earth Notes has been quoted in the press, its technology used in third-party sites.
+Its automated and other posts are followed on social media.

 Some (linkable) plaudits and uses: